ctsit/research-subject-mapper/README.md

 #### Input Requirements:
 1) Person Index fields needs to specified in the source_data_schema.xml before running gsm

 2) If this tool is being run on the central site you need to run `gsmi` tool as shown below and put generated files in the ftp of the site.
+Client sites typically only need to run the generate_subject_mapper tool.

 ##### To generate input at the central site location
 Run `gsmi -c <FULL_PATH_TO_CONFIG_DIRECTORY> -k <YES_OR_NO_TO_KEEP_GENERATED_FILES>` (if a directory named config is already setup in the parent directory of generate_subject_map_input.py, one need not provide the path to config directory in -c option)